o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 ### Add depth pass and shadowmap pass with pixel shaders
 The depth pass that you use right now is for opaque objects.
 It doesn't use a pixel shader, so the depth pass doesn't know which pixels are supposed to be transparent, even though you already specified that the materials have `Cutout` opacity.
 So, you will need to use a depth pass with a pixel shader (PS)!
 You will also need a shadowmap pass with a pixel shader for the tree's shadow to appear correctly as well.

-1. There were also template files included for `DepthPass_WithPS` and `Shadowmap_WithPS`.
-These files don't need to be edited for now, but you need to add connections to them to ensure your material type will use these shaders.
-They already include the vertex color input you just added.
+The Vegetation Bending templates in the Atom Tutorials Gem also includes `DepthPass_WithPS` and `Shadowmap_WithPS`.
+These files don't need to be edited now, but in this step, you will add connections to them to ensure your material type uses them.
+(They already include the vertex color input you just added.)

 1. Open `VegetationBending.materialtype`.